Punit201016/OMnalysis/README.md

 5. Select the second **_Upload Expression Data Browse tab_**, to upload your own proteomics data in xlsx format file up to four experimental conditions with UniProt ID, FDR-adjusted P-value and Fold Change.
 6. Once the data is uploaded (**ONLY ONE OMICS TYPE at a time**), select the species provided in the select a species tab (Human, Chicken, Pig and Cow) with the help of a dropdown to perform further analysis.
 7. After selecting the species user needs to convert the less informative ENSEMBLGENE ID or UniProt ID to more informative IDs using the _**ID conversion tab**_.
-8. Press the **_SUBMIT button_** to perform the ID conversion and addition of converted ID column to the uploaded data.
+8. Press the **_Submit button_** to perform the ID conversion and addition of converted ID column to the uploaded data.
 9. Press the **_Download button_** to download the converted ID table in CSV format.